 Mystique is the first word that comes to mind, along with a smattering of emotions, one of the more interesting, is fear.
 One might wonder why such an emotion would be aroused at the idea of the feminine.
 More introspective men might know why, but to put it extremely simply, it is selection pressure.
 Women select.
 The crushing power of nature upon your insufficiency and nakedness.
 The Medusa is the perfect symbol of this, the snakes for hair representing the deceptive nature and to gaze upon her turns you to stone.
 The feminine is what makes men self-conscious and to be in the presence of a beautiful women can quite literally turn men to stone.
-Neither do they know what the she wants.
 To come before her is to come before the great judge.
 Will you be selected, or not.
 Are you worthy, or are damned to join the near majority of men in history who’s line has ended with them.
 Destined to live out their day in the crushing punishment of rejection from the feminine.
 All the while, his work and often his life will be sacrificed for the feminine.

 I chose the word mystique because of the mysteriousness of the power of the feminine.
 In our modern society the narrative suggests that women are incapable and weak, needing of society to boost them up.
 This couldn’t be further from the truth.
 Modern society has come to define what is valuable as masculine traits, which is idiotic, short-sighted, sexist and egomaniacal.
 If one has an appreciation of symbols and imagery, one can see the feminine in a very different light.

 To understand the feminine one must understand the human psyche, or better put, the collective unconscious.
 The collective unconscious is a shared set of images, archetypes and instincts that fill our unconscious and influence our conscious minds.
-The feminine is a powerful symbol and archetype which influences us from the very core of our beings.
+The feminine is a powerful symbol and set of archetypes which influences us from the very core of our beings.
 To really conceptualize this, you have to think about mankind as an evolving being, not just what we are and how we live in modernity.
 Man has not always lived in the way he does now.
 There were times when we lived in trees, feared snakes above all, and roamed in small packs.
-The psychological effects of these times still affect our minds, as much so as the dawning of consciousness.
+The psychological effects of these times still affects our minds, as much so as the dawning of consciousness.

 The coming of light, as it is often conceptualised, is common in almost all mythology, from the Bible to the Maori creation myths.
 This symbolises the dawn of consciousness.
 Part of the development from this stage was the influence of the feminine, a selection power which continues and ends blood lines with totality and without magnanimity.
 I don’t intend to speak of the Darwinian process, but of the effects this selection had on the psyche of man and woman.